 The Central West Water and Wastewater Program is a NSW Government initiative investing $27 million in targeted funding to restore vital water and sewer infrastructure, helping communities recover from the 2022 floods and prepare for future disasters.

-This grant provides $10 million in co-funding to assist eligible NSW apartment buildings with the assessment and installation of EV infrastructure upgrades.
+This grant provides $10 million in co-funding to assist eligible NSW apartment buildings with the assessment and installation of EV charging infrastructure upgrades.
 It helps building owners, managers, occupants and strata managers design, retrofit and wire EV readiness into apartment and commercial buildings.

 Grant to provide funding for an energy and water consumer advocacy program by a non-government organisation, to support the first goal of the NSW Consumer Strategy: 'ensure everyone can benefit from and participate in the energy transition'